openharmony/docs/en/application-dev/reference/apis/js-apis-huks.md

 finish(handle: number, options: HuksOptions) : Promise\<HuksResult>

-Completes the operation and then releases resources.
+Completes the key operation and releases resources.
 This method uses a promise to return the result.

 **System capability**: SystemCapability.Security.Huks